-Mr W's loss, if any, is the notional value of the previous plans' combined transfer values (established in line with the above) less the current value of his SIPP (also as at the date of Mr W's acceptance of my final decision).
+Mr B's loss, if any, is the notional value of the previous plans' combined transfer values (established in line with the index set out above) less the current value of his SIPP (also as at the date of calculation).

 Compensation should be paid as calculated above promptly.
-If Options does not pay the compensation within 28 days of being notified of Mr W's acceptance of my final decision, Options is to pay 8% simple interest per year on the compensation from the date of the final decision until the date of payment.
+If Options does not pay the compensation within 28 days of being notified of Mr B's acceptance of my final decision, Options is to pay 8% simple interest per year on the compensation from the date of the final decision until the date of payment.

 I will also add here that income tax may be payable on any interest paid pursuant to this award.
-If Options deducts income tax from the interest, it should tell Mr W how much has been taken off.
-Options should give Mr W a tax deduction certificate for any interest if Mr W asks for one, so he can reclaim the tax from HM Revenue & Customs if appropriate.
+If Options deducts income tax from the interest, it should tell Mr B how much has been taken off.
+Options should give Mr B a tax deduction certificate for any interest if Mr B asks for one, so he can reclaim the tax from HM Revenue & Customs if appropriate.